-Below we set out the 15 bathroom floor material options followed by a style guide.
+Below, we’ve provided fifteen bathroom floor material ideas, followed by a style guide.

 I. Bathroom Flooring Buying Guide

 Buying the perfect flooring for a bathroom is a very different endeavor from buying the perfect flooring for other parts of a house.
 Bathroom flooring faces unique challenges, chiefly water, humidity, and heavy foot traffic.
 Start the search by narrowing it down by the different types of flooring materials.

 Beginning from the material flooring type, you can then think about other bathroom flooring design options, including elements like dimensions, color, and texture.
 The final step is deciding upon the best flooring installation method for the bathroom.

 There’s a seemingly endless variety of types of bathroom flooring available on the market today.
 We’ve narrowed down the options slightly by selecting the fifteen best types of bathroom flooring materials.
 You don’t only want the materials of your bathroom flooring to be attractive and complement your bathroom’s overall style, you also need it to be waterproof, slip-resistant, and durable.

 Here are the most popular bathroom flooring materials, as well as the pros and cons of each flooring type material.

 1. Solid Hardwood Bathroom Flooring